raymondkneipp/multi-tenant-via-subdomain/README.md

 ## Getting Started

+For more information read [my blog post about multi-tenant architecture](https://www.raymondkneipp.com/posts/3-multi-tenant-architecture).
 To get a local copy up and running follow these simple steps.

 ### Prerequisites